Harvest-Dev/ng-walkthrough/README.md

 </ng-walkthrough>
 ```

-Example with a scenario with `ng-template`:
+Example of scenario with `ng-walkthrough-flow`:

 ```
 <ng-walkthrough-flow #walkFlow